valakuzhyk/cryptopals/journal.md

 I didn't write the solution to this one generically, since it seems like this was a somewhat specific case.
 But again, if I find this to be useful, it'll be refactored appropriately.

+## Some optimizations
+The AES implementation was taking over 10 seconds.
+I looked into removing some of the extra bytes in the string that were unneeded.
+Even then they were taking quite a bit of time.
+Eventually I looked into the AES implementation, and by choosing the appropriate order for parameters to one of my functions (the polynomial multiplication) there was a 50% improvement in the time of the the ECB cracking code.

 ## Set 3
 ### Challenge 17: CBC Padding Oracle